-Patient Cottages 11, 12 and 13 provide additional opportunity for adaptive reuse for housing, social services or nonprofit use.
-These cottages are recommended for "mothballing" and no specific use has been recommended at this time.
+Patient Cottages 11, 12 and 13 provide additional opportunity for adaptive reuse for housing, social service, or nonprofit use.
+In the short-term, these cottages should be mothballed to prevent further deterioration, as no specific use has been determined at this time.